Jennifer Laura Thompson

 Jennifer Laura Thompson (born December 5, 1969) is an American actress and singer, best known for her theatrical performances.
 She originated the role of Cynthia Murphy in the Tony Award-winning musical, Dear Evan Hansen, and received a Tony Award nomination for her performance as Hope Cladwell in Urinetown.
-She is also known for being the first replacement for Kristen Chenoweth as Glinda in Wicked on Broadway.
+She is also known for being the first replacement for Kristin Chenoweth as Glinda in Wicked on Broadway.